***all updates below are as of May 19, 2020, 3:00 PM

 Rocky Mount Event Center: Game Day Adventure & Arcade is closed

-The REACH Center: Our office will be closed to the public until further notice.
+The REACH Center: Office closed to the public until further notice.
 All appointments for financial assistance will take place by video conferencing or phone.
-We will limit our food pantry days to Thursdays only.
+Call 252-937-2942.
+The food pantry is limited to Thursdays by appointment only – no walk ins.
+Bakery items from Panera will also be distributed by appointment only on Thursdays.

 The Rocky Mount Telegram: closed to walk-in traffic